Crafter Medical Centre is pleased to provide a dedicated skin cancer clinic service promoting the early detection and management of skin cancer.

 If you are concerned about a mole and in the case that the clinic is booked up, please do not wait several weeks to get into the skin cancer clinic – please see your GP right away.
 Remember that early detection and treatment is the best management of skin cancer.

 When is the clinic?

-At this stage, the skin cancer clinic is run on Tuesday mornings with Dr Geoff Stranks and Thursday mornings with Dr Matt Del Fante.
+The skin cancer clinic is run on Thursdays with Dr Matt Del Fante.

 What to expect:

 A skin check can take anywhere from as little as 10 and up to 30 minutes depending on your skin type and the number of moles.
 The doctor will ask questions specific to your skin cancer risk and enquire about any spots that are concerning you before the examination.

 It is our priority to maintain your comfort while providing a thorough inspection of your skin.
 We provide a screened area for you to undress down to your underwear, and provide a sheet for your modesty during the check.

 The doctor will scan visually and inspect individual lesions with a dermatoscope – a tool that looks a bit like a magnifying glass with a light attached.
 The examination is painless, and the dermatoscope allows the doctor to analyse the colours and structures of each mole.

 What happens if my doctor finds a suspicious mole or skin cancer?